-Drivers Training in KansasCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in KansasCompare Car Insurance Rates in 3 Steps

 1. Enter Your Zip:

 As a new driver, it will take time to get the skills needed to be a safe driver.
 With time comes comfort, knowledge and experience.

 In Kansas, in order to get your non-restricted driver's license before you turn 17 years old, you'll be required to get at least 50 hours of adult-supervised driving.
 Ten of those hours must be at night.
-Your supervisor, who can be any licensed driver at least over 21 years of age, must sign an affidavit stating that you have had at least that much experience behind the wheel.
+Your supervisor, who can be any licensed driver at least 21 years old, must sign an affidavit stating that you have had at least that much experience behind the wheel.

 During these early driving years, extra caution is required.
-The National Highway Traffic Safety Administration says young drivers (between 15 and 20 years of age) account for more than 8,000 fatal crashes per year.
 Rather than becoming a statistic, learn and practice safe driving habits.

 There are numerous distractions you'll encounter while driving.
 Avoid or limit the following: